► Volvo XC40 baby crossover

-The Volvo XC40 has been officially unveiled in Milan, marking the company’s first proper go at the baby SUV market.
-The new car kicks off modern-era Volvo’s third and, for now, final model line, the 40-series.
+The XC40 range was officially unveiled in Milan in late 2017 before UK sales started in February 2018, marking the company’s first proper go at the baby SUV market.
+The new car kicked off modern-era Volvo’s third and, for now, final model line, the 40-series.

 It’s built around a new compact car platform Volvo calls CMA (Compact Modular Architecture), which will be shared with the Swedish car maker’s Chinese parent company, Geely.